Applying for an auto loan could temporarily ding your score, but paying on time, every time will more than offset that.

 As you roll out of the car dealer’s parking lot in your brand new ride, you’re probably not thinking much about the auto loan you just signed or how it might affect your credit.

-But if you’re not careful, a few small mistakes may make it difficult for you to secure other lines of credit.
+But if you’re not careful, a few small mistakes may make it difficult for you to secure other lines of credit, with Car Loans of America, we are here to help you.

 How Car Loans Affect Credit Score